-To be eligible for consideration, a student must:
+To be eligible for a Beinecke Scholarship, a student must:

-- Be enrolled full-time as a college junior pursuing a bachelor’s degree during the current academic year.
-“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between the December following the current academic year and the following August.
+- Be a college junior pursuing a bachelor’s degree during the 2022-23 academic year.
+“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2023 and August 2024.

 Each college or university may nominate only one candidate for the national competition.
 To be considered for selection as Indiana University's candidate, eligible students must complete and submit a nomination package.
-For the campus deadline, the candidate should complete the five requirements listed below and have at least two letters of recommendation sent via email to Paul Fogleman (a third letter will be required of the nominee).
+For the campus deadline, the candidate should complete the four requirements listed below and have at least one letter of recommendation sent via email to Paul Fogleman (two more letters will be required of the nominee).
 According to Beinecke's guidelines, letters should "assess the nominee's intellectual curiosity, character and potential for advanced graduate study."